 The Four-Quadrant Intelligence Map is a taxonomy for discussing types of intelligence across two orthogonal dimensions: reification and consciousness.
 It is designed to reduce category errors in AI discourse.
 It is an analytical tool, not an ontology.

-Operational definitions:
+Working definitions:

 - Reification: treating provisional models, abstractions, or internal representations as fixed, literal entities—especially under uncertainty or optimization pressure.